nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 I also find that confining the hierarchy to a single crate helps to clarify the role of type hierarchies versus traits and, in turn, avoid some of the pitfalls so beloved by OO haters.
-Basically, it means that if you want to define an open-ended extension point, you ought to use a trait, which offers the most flexibility; a type hierarchy, like an enum today, can only be used to offer a choice between a fixed number of crate-local types.
+Basically, it means that if you want to define an open-ended extension point, you must use a trait, which also offers the most flexibility; a type hierarchy, like an enum today, can only be used to offer a choice between a fixed number of crate-local types.
 An analogous situation in Java would be deciding between an abstract base class and an interface; under this design, you would have to use an interface (note that the problem of code reuse can be tackled separately, [via specialization]).

 *Finally,* confining extension to a trait is relevant to the construction of vtables and handling of specialization, but we'll dive